Ilyasnow/Overlord-Discord-Selfbot/README.md

 *Thanks to appu1232 for the screenshot*

 To run the bot, you can probably just double click it or run via `cmd`, but there is a chance that you might need to start it by manually putting it into command line for python.

+To stop it, issue a stop command by pressing `Ctrl+C` in the cmd window.

 ## TODO
 - [ ] Comment the code